HiuSumJaimeYue/Social-Network-API/README.md

 An example of HTTP request URL that you can put in the body for adding an existing User as a friend for User and deleting a friend in User is in the Tests Section.
 You can add a new reaction for Thought.
 An example of HTTP request URL that you can put in the body for adding a new reaction for Thought is in the Tests Section.
-You can delete a new reaction in Thought.
+You can delete a reaction in Thought.
-An example of HTTP request URL that you can put in the body for deleting a new reaction in Thought is in the Tests Section.
+An example of HTTP request URL that you can put in the body for deleting a reaction in Thought is in the Tests Section.
 An example of JSON that you can put in the body for User, Thought and Reaction is in the Tests Section.

 ## License